Hot Weather Ahead? Here’s How to Stay Cool This Summer

-When the temperature rises, finding ways to keep cool becomes a top priority.
-Whether you're staying in, heading out, or looking to cut down your energy bill, these summer strategies can help you beat the heat—without breaking a sweat.
+Summer is well underway, but there are still plenty of warm days left to keep your home comfortable and your energy use in check.
+Whether you're staying in, heading out, or looking to reduce your energy bill, these summer strategies can help you beat the heat.

 Stay Cool at Home